getgrav/grav-learn/pages/17/01.basics/05.grav-configuration/doc.md

 However, **you should never change this file**, instead any configuration changes you need to make should be stored in a file called `user/config/system.yaml`.
 Any setting in this file with the same structure and naming will override the setting provided in the default system configuration file.

+> [!TIP]
-!!!!
-Generally speaking you should **NEVER** change anything in the `system/` folder.
+> Generally speaking you should **NEVER** change anything in the `system/` folder.
 All things the user does (creating content, installing plugins, editing configuration, etc.) should be done in the `user/` folder.
 This way it allows simpler upgrading and also keeps your changes all in one location for backing up, synchronizing, etc.

 Here are the variables found in the default `system/config/system.yaml` file: